suffolklibraries/sljekyll/coronavirus/index.md

 If you would like to borrow books please do this as soon as possible.

+## Loans, renewals and charges

+All overdue charges incurred from 17 March onwards have been suspended.

+To renew books due back before 17 March, [login to your account](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/LOGINB).

 ## Events & activities

 All library events and activities have been postponed.